 The International Society for Bipolar Disorders recognizes that there are many unanswered questions central to developing treatments and improving clinical care for those living with bipolar illness.
-One of ISBD’s earliest initiatives formed Task Forces, bringing together global contributors with expertise in specific areas to address current unmet needs in bipolar science.
+One of ISBD’s earliest initiatives formed Task Forces, bringing together respected international experts with experience in specific areas to address current unmet needs in bipolar science.

 ISBD Task Forces have explored a wide range of topics over the years, including areas of scientific inquiry which do not always receive top research priority.